13th Parliament of Upper Canada

 In the election campaign of June 1836, the Lieutenant Governor Sir Francis Bond Head appealed to the United Empire Loyalists of the colony, proclaiming that the reformers were advocating American republicanism.
 The Conservative party, led by the wealthy landowners known as the "Family Compact", won the election resulting in a conservative majority in the legislative assembly and triggering dissent in the province.
+Owing to their unpopularity, the Tories would pass a bill to extend the life of parliament despite the death of William IV in 1837, disregarding the established practice of dissolving the House upon the death of a monarch.
 This was the last parliament for Upper Canada.
 This parliament was dissolved 10 February 1840.
 The Act of Union 1840 abolished the legislative assemblies for Upper and Lower Canada and created a new Province of Canada with a common Legislative Assembly.
 This came as a result of the Rebellions of 1837.